chrisnoonan98675/site/xl-deploy/concept/provisioning-and-ci-templates.markdown

 Where:

 * The root (in this example, `/Infrastructure`) is based on the CI type.
 It can be any repository root name.
-* `$DirectoryPath$` is the value specified in `upm.ProvisinedBlueprint.directoryPath`.
+* `$DirectoryPath$` is the value specified in the directory path property of the provisioned.
-* `$ProvisioningId$` is the value specified in `upm.ProvisinedBlueprint.provisiongId`.
+* `$ProvisioningId$` is the [unique provisioning ID](/xl-deploy/how-to/provision-an-environment.html#the-unique-provisioning-id) that XL Deploy generates.
 * `$rootTemplateName$` is the name of the root template, if the template has a root template or is a root template.
-* `$ordinal$` is the value specified in `provisioned.ordinal`.
+* `$ordinal$` is the value of the provisioned's ordinal.
 This is based on the [cardinality property](/xl-deploy/how-to/create-a-provisioning-package.html#add-a-provisionable-to-a-package).
-This is omitted when ordinal is 1.
+It is omitted when the ordinal is 1.
 * `$templateName$` is the name of the template when it is nested under a root template.

-You can change this rule by specifying the optional *instance name* property on the [template](/xl-deploy/how-to/create-a-provisioning-package.html#add-a-template-to-a-package).
+You can change this rule by specifying the optional *instance name* property on the template.
 The resulting ID would look like:

     /Infrastructure/$DirectoryPath$/$rootInstanceName$/$templateInstanceName$